-Wow
+Stage 1: Wow

-My very first thought was I can’t believe Vista Equity Partners was able to unload SumTotal Systems.
-Vista is a private equity firm that purchases flailing software companies, implements their significant best practices, turns them around and sells them and that of course was the plan with SumTotal.
-However, Vista was never in the LMS and talent marketplace before and they struggled mightily for years until they learned that we’re an odd and very educated breed of buyers that prefer experienced pros to college kids.
+That, of course, was the plan with SumTotal.
+However, Vista was never in the LMS and talent marketplace before.
+So it’s no surprise they struggled mightily for years until they learned that the learning marketplace is an odd and highly educated breed of buyers that prefers working with experienced pros rather than promising college kids.

 Vista should be congratulated for selling SumTotal at any price.
 They probably feel very similar to how my wife and I felt recently when we sold the last of our student rental properties at a price significantly below what we wanted.
 Elated.

-Hmmm
+Stage 2: Hmmm

 After the wow wore off the hmmm set it.
 Why would Skillsoft want to enter the highly competitive talent management software business?
 What does a training content company know about running an integrated talent management company?
 What possible synergies could there be that outweigh the baggage of SumTotal?

 Perhaps there is enough meat on the bone to leverage the huge Skillsoft salesforce and drive content to all 3000+ SumTotal clients.
 However, I have to think that many of those clients already use Skillsoft content as SumTotal has been a Skillsoft channel partner for over 10 years.
 Or perhaps they believe they can drive SumTotal solutions to their 6000+ content customers via their content salespeople.
-But as Vista could tell them selling enterprise solutions with the wrong type of salespeople is a Herculean feat.
+But as Vista could tell them, selling enterprise solutions with the wrong type of salespeople is a Herculean feat.

 What about all the friction this will create between Skillsoft and its channel partners consisting of now LMS and TM competitors?
 LMS vendors were never threatened by Skillsoft’s Skillport LMS but now with the SumTotal LMS, it’s a different story.
 Incumbent LMS vendors won’t take kindly to the selling in their backyard by a partner.
 Many TM and LMS providers will have to explore new partnerships with other content vendors.
 Open Sesame, anyone?

-Eureka
+Stage 3: Eureka

 Then this hit me when reviewing SumTotal’s website.
 Maybe it’s a leapfrog move by Skillsoft to become the dominant player in Talent Management by unseating SAP, Oracle and Workday from the inside.